11 Reasons to avoid used mattresses

 Health and hygiene

-A used mattress could also be infested with bed bugs.
-These tiny insects feed on human blood, typically while people are asleep.
-They can find their way into homes via furniture, household items, or luggage and can be difficult to eradicate.
-Not everyone reacts the same way to bed bug bites.
-Some may not even realise they have been bitten.
-Others might develop bite marks that itch and irritate and, in rare cases, cause a severe allergic reaction.
+A used mattress could also harbour bed bugs.
+These tiny insects feed on human blood, usually while people are asleep.
+They can enter homes through furniture, household items, or luggage, and once inside, they are notoriously difficult to eradicate.
+Reactions to bed bug bites vary: some people may not even realise they’ve been bitten, whereas others develop itchy, irritating marks.
+In rare cases, they can even trigger severe allergic reactions.

 No manufacturer guarantee or warranty

-It might be illegally sold
+It might be sold illegally

 Lack of support